A survey by Insider has highlighted the most popular weight loss plans among millennials, in this case defined as people aged between 18 and 29.

 What’s really on your plate?
 Calories tell part of the story – but not all.
 For instance, 100 calories worth of cookies doesn’t have the same nutritional value as 100 calories of turkey, tofu or veggies.

-On WW Freestyle, every food and drink is assigned a SmartPoints® value, with our proven system focusing on health, not just calories.
+On the WW programme, every food and drink is assigned a SmartPoints® value, with our proven system focusing on health, not just calories.
 Learn more about SmartPoints vs. calorie counting.

 3. The ketogenic diet (19.3%)

 What is the ketogenic diet?
 The keto diet is a high-fat, low-carb approach where the body produces ketones in the liver to be used as energy.
-Check out this article comparing the keto diet with WW Freestyle.
+Check out this article comparing the keto diet with WW.

 - Activity - with personalised fitness goals, and on demand audio workouts with Aaptiv